kenchapmanpdx-png/at-first-site-beauty/replit.md

 - Touch-optimized navigation with accessibility features

 ## Recent Changes (June 2025)
-✓ **Logo and CTA Button Fixes** (June 19, 2025)
+✓ **Header and CTA Button Fixes** (June 19, 2025)
-- Fixed logo positioning and display by replacing LazyImage with regular img tag
+- Removed logo image from header to resolve display issues
-- Set optimal logo dimensions (300px mobile, 400px desktop) for proper visibility
+- Reduced header spacer to 60px/70px for more compact header
-- Reduced header padding and adjusted spacer for better logo positioning
+- Added "MENU" label below hamburger icon in mobile view for better UX
-- Fixed missing logo import error by updating path to existing "At First Site Logo.png"
+- Implemented responsive text colors for About section: dark text on mobile, dynamic white text on desktop when scrolling over photos
 - Fixed menu alignment by converting booking link to button element for consistency
 - Updated all CTA booking buttons across all pages to direct to internal /book page
 - Application now runs successfully without import errors